Splutox/osticket-prereqs/README.md

 </p>
 <p>

 <p align="center"><strong>Scroll further down to "Size" and select "Standard_D2s_v3 - 2 vcpus, 8 GiB memory".
-For the "Administrator Account", create a username, and password, and be sure to write them down somewhere.
+For the "Administrator Account", create a username and password, and be sure to write them down somewhere.
 Don't forget to check the licensing agreement at the bottom.
 After this, select the "Review + Create" button.
 </p>
 <br />